-In Martin Marietta Materials Inc. v.
-Vulcan Materials Co., No. 7102, 2012 WL 1605146 (Del.
-Ch.
-May 4, 2012), Vulcan argued that Martin Marietta's hostile exchange offer and related proxy contest should be enjoined because Martin Marietta used and disclosed Vulcan's confidential information in connection with a hostile transaction rather than a "friendly" business combination as required by the terms of the non-disclosure agreement between the parties.
+In Martin Marietta Materials, Inc. v.
+Vulcan Materials Company, Vulcan argued that Martin Marietta's hostile exchange offer and related proxy contest should be enjoined because Martin Marietta used and disclosed Vulcan's confidential information in connection with a hostile transaction rather than a "friendly" business combination as required by the terms of the non-disclosure agreement between the parties.
 Martin Marietta, however, contended that its exchange offer and proxy contest should not be enjoined because it did not use confidential information to formulate the offer and the non-disclosure agreement did not contain a "standstill" provision expressly prohibiting Martin Marietta from making a public offer to Vulcan shareholders or commencing a proxy contest.

-The Chancery Court held May 4 that Martin Marietta violated the terms of the non-disclosure agreements by using confidential information in forming its \$5 billion hostile exchange offer and proxy contest and by disclosing confidential information, including the fact that the parties were having discussions.
-As a result of such violations, the court ruled in favor of Vulcan by granting a four-month injunction against Martin Marietta's hostile exchange offer and proxy contest (effectively precluding Martin Marietta from conducting a proxy contest in 2012 given that Vulcan's annual shareholder meeting is currently scheduled for June 1).
-Martin Marietta issued a press release May 7 announcing its intention to appeal the Chancery Court's ruling.
+On May 4, 2012, the Delaware Chancery Court held that Martin Marietta violated the terms of the non-disclosure agreements by (i) using confidential information in forming its \$5 billion hostile exchange offer and proxy contest and (ii) disclosing confidential information, including the fact that the parties were having discussions.
+As a result of such violations, the Delaware Chancery Court ruled in favor of Vulcan by granting a four month injunction against Martin Marietta's hostile exchange offer and proxy contest (effectively precluding Martin Marietta from conducting a proxy contest in 2012 given that Vulcan's annual shareholder meeting is currently scheduled for June 1, 2012).
+On May 7, 2012, Martin Marietta issued a press release announcing its intention to appeal the Chancery Court's ruling.